Saltar al contenido principal

 To enable a non-standard/special style in a Bloom collection, you must edit the file customCollectionStyles.css and add specific instructions for the features you require for the language you need.
 This file is located in the main folder for your book collection and must be edited using a plain text editor such as Windows Notepad.

 The instructions you give are language-specific.
-For example, to select the “double-story” letter “a” for French, you would add the following code to this file:
+For example, to select the “double-story” letter “a” for English, French, and Portuguese, you would add the following code to this file:

 {